Use our debt calculator to work out the monthly payments you could be making to help clear your debt.

 If you have spare income after your essential household expenditure is met, this would be offered to your creditors.
 This would be on a pro-rata basis until the debts are paid in full.
 Which may mean paying debts over a longer term than was originally agreed (usually up to a maximum of 10 years).

-Once your DPP becomes approved you are protected from any further creditor recovery action.
+Once your debt payment programme (DPP) becomes approved you are protected from any further creditor recovery action.
 They cannot add any further interest or charges to your accounts and any assets you have are completely protected.

 The Debt Arrangement Scheme is a Government backed debt repayment programme.
 It freezes interest and charges on your debts and prevents creditors from taking any recovery action against you while you remain in the plan.
 As you are repaying your debts back in full, it also protects your assets.
 This includes your home and any equity you have.